 A Dartford student has been awarded funding to train for a career working on luxury superyachts.
-David Stafford, 21 is currently on phase one of the Professional Yacht Cadetship.
+David Stafford, 21 is currently on phase one of the Superyacht Cadetship.

 David began his training in October after being selected for a coveted bursary worth approximately £14,000 by Trinity House.
 As a real alternative to university, the course combines study sessions and sea phase training at UKSA, with work as deckhands on superyachts.
 The course also includes a Foundation Degree in Operational Yacht Science delivered in conjunction with Falmouth Marine School and validated by the University of Plymouth.
 While working, students can typically earn €2,000 a month tax free (not including tips), and while once onboard a vessel almost all their living costs are covered by the yacht too.
 If sensible, students can graduate debt free and sail into a lucrative career.